Southlake Regional Health Centre

-Southlake Regional Health Centre (formerly known as York County Hospital) is a hospital located in Newmarket, Ontario, Canada.
-Through various expansions during its history, it has grown into a university-affiliated teaching and research facility, specifically offering advanced cardiac, cancer and thoracic care.
+Southlake Regional Health Centre, formerly known as York County Hospital, is a hospital located in Newmarket, Ontario, Canada.
+Through various expansions during its history, it has grown into a university-affiliated teaching and research facility, specifically offering advanced cardiac, cancer, and thoracic care.

 Overview

-Southlake Regional Health Centre is a full-service hospital with a regional, clinically advanced focus.
+Southlake Regional Health Centre is a full-service hospital with a regional focus.

 Southlake offers over 400 patient beds and accommodates more than 90,000 visits to the Emergency Department, 22,000 in-patient admissions, and 600,000 out-patient visits each year.
-As a regionally designated site, Southlake is responsible for developing and providing advanced levels of care to the more than one million people.